 Protection and Treatment

 The first stage of protection against melasma is to prevent it from getting worse through sun exposure.
 Women are recommended to try a sunscreen that has an SPF level of at least 30.
 Ideally, the sunscreen will have titanium dioxide or zinc oxide.
 Other alternative medications include four percent hydroquinone and other skin-fading creams.
+When using products with hydroquinone, however less is best as it has a relatively high absorption rate into the bloodstream.
+Consequently, in most cases normal cosmetic use can be continued without compromising the safety of the developing child.
 Laser treatment is an option many like to use as well, but that only provides a temporary reprieve, and studies have not confirmed this as the most effective way to combat the darkening of the skin.

 Some of these treatments, however, may carry some side effects.
 The most common one is skin irritation.
 A condition called exogenous ochronosis is also possible as the skin actually darkens even more when the bleaching agent is being utilized.
 This is uncommon and typically develops in other countries, but the risk remains with extended use.
 A pregnant or postpartum woman is recommended to see a dermatologist if she notices any of these side effects.

 In most cases, preventing melasma from occurring in the first place is a difficult proposition.
 While the risk can be drastically reduced by reducing sun exposure, there are certain risk factors that are beyond the control of a carrying woman.
 There is also a specific course of treatment for people with different skin types because the products can respond in different ways.